 Application forms can be obtained from the Science Servicedesk.
 The form has to be signed by your supervisor.
 The Science Servicedesk will also provide the voucher (see: support info for more information on the Science Servicedesk).

 All student PC's of the Science, Geo and Social Sciences Faculties contain both a Windows and a Linux distribution (incl software).
 At restart you can choose your Operating System.

 More info on faculty Linux services.

-- At the Science Servicedesk we will help you with any question or problem, especially questions you have about IT-facilities from the University or the Science Faculty.
-You can also borrow chargers and cables from us.
-The Science Servicedesk is located on the second floor of Buys Ballot building and on the second floor of the David de Wied building.
+- At the ICT Bèta Servicepoint we will help you with any question or problem, especially questions you have about IT-facilities from the University or the Science Faculty.
+You can also borrow chargers and cables.
+The Servicedesk is located in the Victor J. Koningsberger building

-- The ICTbèta wiki website contains Science faculty manuals and other documentation on software and services.
+- The ICT Bèta wiki contains Science faculty manuals and other documentation on software and services

-- On the UU-support page you can find guides and supporting information on most of the IT-facilities that the university provides, also you can find contact information on the service desks of ITS.
+- On the UU-support page of ITS you can find guides and supporting information on most of the IT-facilities that the university provides